 So where to start?
 There are so many fishing options, it’s hard to know where to make your first cast.
 Here we have put together a review of some of the best places to fish in Florida.

-Mosquito Lagoon is east of Orlando on the Atlantic coast of Florida and is part of the Indian River Lagoon system and the Atlantic Intracoastal Waterway.
+Mosquito Lagoon is east of Orlando on the Atlantic coast of Florida and is part of the Indian River Lagoon system and the Atlantic Intracoastal Waterway, just down the coast from New Smyrna Beach.
 If you like inshore spin or fly fishing, this area will make your eyes goggle.
 It’s full of grass flats, deep basins, mangrove islands and shorelines, sandbars and a host of backcountry waterways that go on for miles.
 It’s an inshore dream of fishy features.

 The best way to fish the area is on a flats boat with a professional guide, they’ll put you where you need to be and will know all the tidal changes that the fish follow.